coins-docs/xyz/docs/errors.md

 ### -1027 INVALID_ORG_ID

-* This api only support for coins.ph
+* This api only support for coins.ph.

 ## 11xx - Request issues